linonetwo/fs-transaction/README.md

 [ShanghaiTechSemanticServer](https://github.com/Learnone/ShanghaiTechAPPServer) : using it to sync files together with metadata on the database.

 ## How it works
-I used support rollback by maintaining a commit stack and a rollback stack, but it suffers from high frequency async calls: Using it on a server, every query disturb each other.
+I used to support rollback by [maintaining a commit stack and a rollback stack](https://github.com/linonetwo/fs-transaction/blob/master/doc/originalThinking.md), but it suffers from high frequency async calls: Using it on a server, every query disturb each other.

 As my friend @9173860 suggested, using a temp folder is better:
 - Doing Create/Update, C/U things in the folder with name 「.tx-${uuid}」